Yahia-Hassan/GlobalNews/README.md

 # Global News
 Global News is an Android app that shows you top headlines from the US, Canada, UK, France, Sweden and Egypt, it uses the [News API](https://newsapi.org/)

+You have to create two files first,
+1- gradle.properties and add this in it:
+API_KEY="Your NewsAPI Key"
+GLOBAL_NEWS_PLACES_API_KEY="Your Google Places API Key"

+2- keystore.properties and add this in it: storePassword=myStorePassword
+keyPassword=mykeyPassword
+keyAlias=myKeyAlias
+storeFile=myStoreFileLocation